This page may contain affiliate links, see our disclaimer here.

 Heraklion has the largest archaeological museum in Crete, which is one of the most fascinating on the island, and the site of the Palace of Knossos lies just 5 km outside the city.

 Iraklio is a modern town, with a lot of history interwoven amongst its bustling streets.
-From the central Morosini Fountain to the beautiful Kornaros Square and Eleftherias Square, the architecture, monuments and museums are surprising amongst the concrete buildings.
+From the central Morosini Fountain to the beautiful Kornarou Square and Eleftherias Square, the architecture, monuments and museums are surprising amongst the modern concrete buildings.